tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 1: Background model extraction (radar & lidar)

-Once the calibrator is initiated and the user presses the `Extract background model` button, the calibrator will begin using the lidar pointcloud and radar messages to create background models.
+Once the calibrator is launched and the user presses the `Extract background model` button, the calibrator will start using the lidar pointclouds and radar messages to create background models.
 These models include voxels that indicate whether they represent the background or not.

 ### Step 2: Foreground extraction and reflector detection